Ada-Developers-Academy/core-unit-1/fundamentals-recap/math-primer.md

 ## Sorting

 Sorting is the action of arranging a list of items following a certain logical pattern.
-A list of objects that can be ordered may be sorted in **ascending** or **descending** order.
+We can sort a list of objects in **ascending** or **descending** order.

 Consider the following list of numbers: